DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Experiments on Track 1

-For the text and seal detection task, the YOLO models were trained for 100 epochs with a batch size of 16 and an input resolution of $640\times640$ pixels.
+For the Kuzushiji character and seal detection task (Track 1), the YOLO models were trained for 100 epochs with a batch size of 64 and an input resolution of $640\times640$.
 Model training was performed using the SGD optimizer~\cite{robbins1951stochastic} with an initial learning rate of 0.01.
 All YOLO models were initialized with weights pre-trained on the COCO dataset~\cite{lin2014microsoft}.